 Wouldn't it be great if there was a magic way to prevent a hangover?
 Many people have special tricks for preventing a pounding headache after a night of imbibing — like drinking Pedialyte before going to bed or eating asparagus to break down the alcohol in their system.
 Another common method for avoiding a hangover is to drink a lot of water to prevent dehydration.

 A new study says none of those methods does much to prevent a hangover.
 It points to the one way you can avoid feeling miserable the morning after a night of heavy drinking: drink less alcohol.

-I said you weren't going to like it.
+(I did say you weren't going to like it.)

 Researchers in the Netherlands and Canada surveyed students' drinking habits to find out if their methods of preventing hangovers were effective, BBC reports.
 Eating fatty foods or a heavy breakfast, drinking water while drinking alcohol, and drinking a lot of water before going to bed were common measures that students thought could prevent a hangover.

 Students reported that they felt "slightly" better after drinking water before bed, but it didn't prevent the severity of their hangovers.
 Heads still pounded and stomachs still felt upset.

 And remember that old adage — beer before wine, and you'll feel fine?
 Well, that's not true either.
 Another study, this one covered in New Scientist, shattered that myth by looking at 90 volunteers who separated into three groups.
 The bottom line?
 A hangover is a hangover is a hangover.

 As of now, there's no way to prevent a hangover because scientists still don't know what causes a hangover in the first place.
 Dehydration is only part of it, according to Dr. Joris Verster of Utrecht University in the Netherlands.